Trolleybuses in Chișinău: Managing company and Depots

+Tickets, prices and payment terms

 Every vehicle has a fare collector who sells single-ride tickets valid for this particular ride only.
 Alternatively, one can purchase a monthly ticket, valid for a calendar month.
 A single-ride ticket costs (since September '22) 6 MDL, and the price of the monthly pass is 234 MDL.
 There are also: monthly ticket for scholars and students – 70 MDL, ticket for 15 days – 100 MDL, monthly ticket for students with social privileges – 70 MDL, monthly ticket for economic agents – 320 MDL.
+Since may 2026, the ticket prices are 7 MDL.
+This choice has led to rteC getting a lot of backlash.

+Backlash and drama

+After rteC has increased the prices to 7 MDL in May 2026, many people are not very happy with this decision.

+In summer 2026, people became more furious because many trolleybus in Chisinau aren't equipped to withstand the heat in the summer and sometimes the trolleybuses are very full.